Asana Pricing Plans Explained [2026]

 Choosing the right Asana plan depends on team size, budget, and required features, with higher-tier plans offering better reporting, automation, and administrative controls.

-Scroll on for a deep dive into each Asana pricing plan, or jump straight to our FAQ
+Scroll on for a deep dive into each Asana pricing plan, or jump straight to the FAQ section

 Asana Pricing Plans Breakdown